boytpcm123/gitlab-ci-fastlane/README.md

 **CI/CD** generally refers to the combined practices of [continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) and [continuous delivery](https://en.wikipedia.org/wiki/Continuous_delivery).

-Testing is an essential part of development process.
+Testing is an essential part of the development process.
 Developers merge their changes back to the main branch as often as possible.
 The developer's changes are validated by creating a build and running some tests(Automation test).
 This entire process is what we call **Continuous Integration (CI)**.

 **Continuous delivery(CD)** is an extension of continuous integration to make sure that you can release new changes to your customers quickly in a sustainable way.
-This means, beside of having automated your testing, you also have automated your release process.
+This means, besides of having automated your testing, you also have automated your release process.

 ![](Resources/CICD%20flow.png?raw=true)

 # 2. Fastlane:

-_fastlane_ is a tool for iOS and Android developers to automate tedious tasks like generating screenshots, dealing with provisioning profiles, and releasing your application.
+_Fastlane_ is a tool for iOS and Android developers to automate tedious tasks like generating screenshots, dealing with provisioning profiles, and releasing your application.

 ## 2.1 Getting Started: